Almost ready!

 A Macmillan Audio production from St. Martin’s Press.

 SIDDHARTH KARA is an author, researcher, and activist on modern slavery.
 He is a British Academy Global Professor and an Associate Professor of Human Trafficking and Modern Slavery at Nottingham University.
-Kara has authored three books on modern slavery and won the Frederick Douglass Book Prize.
-Kara's first book was adapted into a Hollywood film, Trafficked.
-A feature film inspired by Cobalt Red is currently in preproduction.
-He divides his time between the U.K. and the US.
+Kara has authored several books and reports on slavery and child labor, and he won the Frederick Douglass Book Prize.
+He has also taught courses on modern slavery at Harvard University, UC Berkeley, and Cornell University.
+He divides his time between the U.K. and the U.S.